“Accept no one’s definition of your life, define yourself.” ― Harvey Fierstein

 The WPATH certification reflects a commitment to ongoing education, professional development, and adherence to ethical standards in the care of transgender clients.
 Choosing a certified therapist ensures that individuals receive comprehensive, compassionate, and up-to-date care from a professional who understands the complexities of gender identity and can guide clients through their personal journeys with respect and expertise.

-Contact Sonya M Gonzales, LCSW-S, LCDC, SAP or call or text to discuss your therapy needs.
+Contact Sonya M Gonzales, LCSW-S, LCDC, SAP or call or Text to discuss your therapy needs.

 832-285-3911